keplersj/BoatCraft/README.markdown

 [![Stories in Ready](https://badge.waffle.io/Open-Code-Developers/BoatCraft.png?label=in%20progress)](https://waffle.io/Open-Code-Developers/BoatCraft)
 [![Gitter chat](https://badges.gitter.im/Open-Code-Developers/BoatCraft.png)](https://gitter.im/Open-Code-Developers/BoatCraft)

 Rails had their turn, now out to the Minecraftian seas.
-Out there we will inteact with our boats in ways that we had only dreamed of and ways that we had never though of before.
-This mod will overhaul your oceans and how you will exerience them.
-Will you turn your sealine into an industrial outlet, or will you take advantage of your near by sea port and get all the booty you could ever wish for?
-So go ahead take your world out to sea and never worry about a creeper destroying your rails again, but watch out becuase one day you might turn around and see them, the pirates!
+Out there we will interact with our boats in ways that we had only dreamed of and ways that we had never thought of before.
+This mod will overhaul your oceans and how you will experience them.
+Will you turn your shoreline into an industrial outlet, or will you take advantage of your nearby Seaport and get all the booty you could ever wish for?
+So go ahead take your world out to sea and never worry about a creeper destroying your rails and pipes again, but watch out because one day you might turn around and see them, the pirate mobs!

 ### Build Instructions
 With Gradle, building mods has never easier!